 August 5th is Beer Day and down here in Puerto Rico we like any reason to celebrate!
 A cold beer on a hot day is the perfect relaxer and an integral part of any vacation.
 For those of you looking to find beer on the island of Puerto Rico or celebrate Beer Day, here is the rundown on the beer scene in Puerto Rico:

 Puerto Rico Craft Beer

-Taina Beer – This is our seasonal beer.
+- Taina Beer – This is a seasonal beer.
 Our Brew Master utilizes the finest and highest quality ingredients.
 We prepare various types of beer depending on the season and following the best of brewery traditions.